The Blood of a Poet: Reception

+Film critic Pauline Kael mentions that revivals of the film led to Cocteau being considered one of the most important filmmakers of his time because he was "an artist using the medium for his own end."

 On Rotten Tomatoes, the film holds an approval rating of 94% based on 18 reviews, with a weighted average rating of 7.6/10.
 Author and film critic Leonard Maltin awarded the film three out of four stars, calling it "imaginative, dreamlike, and still a visual delight".